-Your expected GPS reflection zone is not a mystery.
+Your expected GNSS reflection zone is not a mystery.
 You can calculate it before you go in the field.
 In the animation above I have calculated the rising/setting reflection zones for all visible GPS satellites at Summit Camp, Greenland on January 1, 2017.
 The Fresnel (reflection) zones for satellites with elevation angles between 5-20 degrees are calculated and updated every minute, and the map view is saved at 30 minute intervals.
 The only inputs needed are

 - the approximate position of the GPS site